Early Menopause: Causes, Symptoms & Treatment Options

 Menopause Diagnosis

-The only way to get a confirmation is to get a formal diagnosis.
+The only way to get confirmation is through a formal diagnosis.
 Before you consult a doctor, try tracking your periods.
 The uneven pattern will serve as an additional clue for your doctor.

 A gynaecologist may recommend tests to determine the levels of: